uniquetrij/CarND-T2-P5-MPC/README.md

 4. Tips for setting up your environment are available [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)
 5. **VM Latency:** Some students have reported differences in behavior using VM's ostensibly a result of latency.
 Please let us know if issues arise as a result of a VM environment.

-## Model Predective Control (MPC)
+## Model Predictive Control (MPC)

-Model Predective Control (MPC) is a technoligy for advanced process control.
+Model Predictive Control (MPC) is a technoligy for advanced process control.
 MPC models can represent complex behavioral dynamics of a system.
 For the purpose of autonomous driving, if the problem of following a desired trajectory could be formulated as an optimization problem w.r.t the actuator values, we can then use an MPC to control the vehicle autonomously.

 ## The Model